 Countryside in the City

 Stockholm’s population just falls short of 1 million residents.
 Each year, it receives more than 11 million overnight tourists.
 In all aspects, the city is busy and modern.
-However, Traffic Island offers it a chance to create the countryside that the Swedes love and admire right in the center of the city.
+However, Traffic Island offers it a chance to create the countryside that the Swedes love and admire right in the city center.
 Its red picket fence, yard clothesline, tiny grassy patch, and miniature summer cottage are all the hallmarks of Sweden’s amazing countryside.

 Akay and Peter have shown an unmistakable ability to take an unused and underappreciated piece of land and turn it into an intriguing space.
 Traffic Island reeks of mesmerizing charm.
 The peacefulness of the space makes it even more special too.
 The rocky cliff on which the cottage stands is also one of the city’s landmarks.
 It provides a higher platform on which the city stands and offers a stunning view of the streets below.